What is Bld

 Or you can use cargo to built bld for your system and then run the pipelines for the musl build

-$ cargo run -- run -p build-musl.yaml
+$ cargo run -- run -p pipelines/build.yaml

 $ ls dist

-With the above a new container will be built with all the necessary dependencies for building the project and the bld pipeline will clone the repository, build the binary and the copy it in the musl/dist directory.
+With the above a new container will be built with all the necessary dependencies for building the project and the bld pipeline will clone the repository, build the binary and the copy it in the dist directory.

 Installation